Hystabec/Gossip-Simulator/README.md

 Only `Windows` is supported.
 Compiled program can be found on the [Release Tab](https://github.com/Hystabec/Gossip-Simulator/releases)

+The project contains 2 application `gossipSim` and `gossipSim-nodeEditor`.
+`gossipSim` is the main application that runs the simulator.
+`gossipSim-nodeEditor` is a helper program that allows the user to view the XML files (`NPC_Data.xml`, `Gossip_Data.xml`) with a GUI.

 ## Simulation Description
 The simulation start as soon as the `gossipSim` program is executed.
 The number of NPCs and their relationships is defined in `NPC_Data.xml`.